getcahoots/search-engine/README.md

 # search-engine
-Search engine for our existing database to make a search via web interface possible
+Search engine for our existing database to make a search via web interface possible.
+More informations will follow.

+*** WIP ***